nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 +++ 1.4.0

-Next, let's say you add a fourth site to your network.
-This site is in bad shape, and has Devices in a wide range of statuses.
-You want your "Devices of Interest" group to include all Devices from this site, _except for those in Decommissioning status_.
+Next, let's say you add a fourth location to your network.
+This location is in bad shape, and has Devices in a wide range of statuses.
+You want your "Devices of Interest" group to include all Devices from this location, _except for those in Decommissioning status_.
 To express this logic and add these devices to our parent group, we will need to use a combination of groups and the "Exclude (NOT)" operator.

-First, you will create an "Site D All Devices" group.
-This will simply match Devices at Site "DEL01", regardless of their status.
+First, you will create an "Location D All Devices" group.
+This will simply match Devices at Location "DEL01", regardless of their status.

 ![Another Child Group](../../media/models/dynamicgroup_workflow_advanced_2_01.png)

-Then create a "Site D Decommissioning Devices" group, which matches Site "DEL01" and Status "Decommissioning".
+Then create a "Location D Decommissioning Devices" group, which matches Location "DEL01" and Status "Decommissioning".

 ![A Child Group To Negate](../../media/models/dynamicgroup_workflow_advanced_2_02.png)

-Next create a "Site D Devices of Interest" group, and set its **Child Groups** to:
+Next create a "Location D Devices of Interest" group, and set its **Child Groups** to:

-1. Operator "Include (OR)", group "Site D All Devices"
+1. Operator "Include (OR)", group "Location D All Devices"
-2. Operator "Exclude (NOT)", group "Site D Decommissioning Devices"
+2. Operator "Exclude (NOT)", group "Location D Decommissioning Devices"

 ![Defining a Group With Negation](../../media/models/dynamicgroup_workflow_advanced_2_03.png)